-I used the nicotine patch to help me quit smoking, and it worked like a charm.
-It's important to note however, that the nicotine patch, or any other quit smoking aid for that matter is not a cure-all.
-They are exactly what their names imply...aids.
-They are useful tools, but your success or failure with quitting tobacco depends on you, not your quit aid.
+That said, it's important to note that the nicotine patch, or any other quit smoking aid for that matter, is not a cure-all.
+They are exactly what the name implies..aids.
+They are useful tools, but ultimately, success or failure with quitting tobacco depends on you, not your quit aid.

 The 21mg patch is usually recommended as a starting point for people who smoke a pack of 20 cigarettes or more daily.
 From there, following package instructions, the user 'steps down' to lower dose patches until the final step down to no patch.